 These tax planning ideas are of general nature only and have been provided to assist taxpayers with some general ideas in relation to their tax affairs.
 Accordingly, they should not be relied upon without seeking professional advice in relation to your own circumstances.

-We also recommend you speak to your tax advisor about having your 2020 tax compliance prepared as soon as possible after 30 June.
-While the tax payable may not be due until 2020, early preparation will enable you to know any tax liability and budget for its payment.
-Alternatively, if a refund is due, its always better to receive this early and to reduce future PAYG Instalments by early lodgement of your return.
+We also recommend you speak to your tax advisor about having your 2021 tax compliance prepared as soon as possible after 30 June.
+While the tax payable may not be due until 2022, early preparation will enable you to know any tax liability and budget for its payment.
+Alternatively, if a refund is due, it’s always better to receive this early and to reduce future PAYG Instalments by early lodgement of your return.

 If you have any questions, require assistance or would like further clarification with any aspect of your end of year tax planning, please contact your usual Mazars Advisor or one of our Tax Specialists on the form below: